seL4/docs/BenchmarkingGuide.md

 workload performance.

 ## CPU Utilisation
  Threads (including the idle thread) and the overall system time (in cycles) can be tracked by enabling the "track CPU utilisation feature".
-This feature can be enabled from the menuconfig list (seL4 Kernel > Enable benchmarks > Track threads and kernel CPU utilisation time).
+This feature can be enabled by setting the CMake configuration option `KernelConfiguration` to `track_utilisation`.

 By enabling CPU utilisation tracking, the kernel is instrumented with some variables and functions to log the utilisation time for each thread